alonyan/bigstitchparallel/README.md

-# Big Stitcher Parallelize
+# Big Stitcher Parallel
 ## These are functions and routines developed by Alon Oyler-Yaniv at the Wollman Lab at UCLA to streamline the processing of large, live, lightsheet datasets.

-## The pipeline is implemented in bash and is heavily dependent on [ImageJ](https://imagej.net/Welcome) and [Big Stitcher](https://imagej.net/BigStitcher).
+The pipeline is implemented in bash and is heavily dependent on [ImageJ](https://imagej.net/Welcome) and [Big Stitcher](https://imagej.net/BigStitcher).

-### These functions work in tandem with the data acquisition software [https://github.com/wollmanlab/Scope](https://github.com/wollmanlab/Scope) which automatically generates the parameters needed for processing.
+These functions work in tandem with the data acquisition software [https://github.com/wollmanlab/Scope](https://github.com/wollmanlab/Scope) which automatically generates the parameters needed for processing.

 #### To setup an analysis station follow these steps:
 Start with a workstation running Ubuntu with a CUDA GPU